Join 1500+ Australians in the World’s Largest At-home Natural Medicine Study

 Study Results 12-Month Summary.

-The ongoing Quality-of-Life Evaluation Study by Curtin University is examining the impact of medicinal cannabis on the quality of life and health economics for patients with chronic health conditions.
+The ongoing Quality-of-Life Evaluation Study by Curtin University is examining the impact of natural medicine on the quality of life and health economics for patients with chronic health conditions.
 This research builds on the previous QUEST study, which yielded positive results.

 Enrol in the Study

-Participate in the World’s Largest At-Home Medical Cannabis Study and explore how this treatment could enhance your quality of life.
+Participate in the World’s Largest At-Home Natural Medicine Study and explore how this treatment could enhance your quality of life.
 With a simple registration process, you'll gain access to subsidised medication and have the flexibility to opt out at any time.